cloudcmd/blog/_posts/2014-07-03-cloud-commander-v1.0.0.md

 ![Edit](http://files.cloudcmd.io/img/2014-07-03-cloud-commander-v1.0.0/path-buttons.png "Path Buttons")

 That's right.
 This icons hasn't changed so long time.
-Thay was with us almost from the start.
+They was with us almost from the start.
 But the time is come for changing and now this icons is part of one Font icons set.

 ## Pathes in Console